 Computers and Phones

-Brockwood recognises the incredible opportunities new technologies such as smartphones and applications available on personal computers provide for learning and education.
+Brockwood recognises the incredible opportunities new technologies, such as smartphones and applications available on personal computers, provide for learning and education.
+As such, PCs and iMacs are provided in the Computer Room, Library and different learning spaces, to facilitate research and documentation as well as specialised skills, such as photography or graphic design.

 Brockwood recognises the incredible opportunities new technologies provide.